Stages of the French Way

 - Large pilgrim community

-The French Way within the Camino de Santiago
+The Camino Francés within the Camino de Santiago

-The French Way is the central axis of the Jacobean system.
-All other routes converge directly or indirectly into it, making it the backbone of the Camino de Santiago.
-It represents the most traditional, historic, and complete way of experiencing the pilgrimage to Santiago de Compostela.
+The Camino Francés is the central axis of the Jacobean network.
+All other routes converge directly or indirectly on it, making it the backbone of the Camino de Santiago.
+It represents the most traditional, historic and complete way to experience the pilgrimage to Santiago de Compostela.